petabytestoscience/petabytestoscience.github.io/README.md

 ### Workshop 3 - October 2019 (Boston)

-The third workshop will be held in Boston, 22-24 October 2019.
+The third workshop will be held in Boston, 6/7/8 November 2019.